Anmol-wq/Hackathon_IITH-SNPS-VSD_8-to-1_Serializer/README.md

 # Challenges

 - Initially, instead of symbols, the whole circuit consisted of actual schematics instead of their generated symbols.
 This led to visibility issue as circuit is big.
 Appropriate symbols were created to facilitate better maneuverablity.
-- The frequency divider circuit is yielding latency issues, so as per literature survey, it was concluded that a PLL may be assumed to provide the required clocks at the three ranks respectively.
+- The frequency divider circuit is yielding latency issues, so as per literature survey, it was concluded that a PLL may be assumed to provide the required clocks at the three ranks respectively, at the same time.

 # Results

-The circuit has been simulated successfully at clock frequency of 1 GHz, and the voltage signal is maintained at 1.8 V throughout, with data input lines transmitting data at 125 MHz.
+The circuit has been simulated successfully at clock frequency of 500 MHz, and the voltage signal is maintained at 1.8 V throughout, with data input lines transmitting data at 62.5 MHz.

 # Author